Conceptual Foundations

 Capacity Groups

 The A capacity contains the type's most natural and automatic positions.
-The Base (A1) is the leading element — the type's primary mode of engagement with the world, operated with effortless confidence.
-The Creative (A2) is the tool the Base deploys.
-The Ignoring (A7) and Demonstrative (A8) round out the capacity, operating competently in the background.
+The Base (A1) is the leading element — the type's primary mode of engaging with the world, operated with effortless confidence.
+The Creative (A2) is the tool the Base deploys: flexible, inventive, responsive.
+The Ignoring (A3) and Demonstrative (A4) operate in the background — competent and available, but deployed selectively.
+All four A positions share the same rational or irrational club orientation, whether Judging or Perceiving depending on the type.

 A critical precision: B shares the Rational (J) club with A when A is Rational, and the Irrational (P) club with A when A is Irrational.
 C always takes the opposite club to A. This means the A and B capacities always draw from the same club, while C and — in a different way — D provide the contrasting element domains.
-This rule was confirmed by Kimani White directly and is essential for correctly reading any Model-L cross.
+This rule was confirmed by Kimani White directly and is essential for correctly reading any Model L cross.

 The Cross